 No one lives in the "lost city" anymore but an easy trail winds through this former settlement with grottos flanking the path over a course of a few miles.
 Not all the caves are accessible, but some are open to visitors, revealing a certain rustic comfort.
 Tuff is a good insulator, remaining cool in summers and warm in winters, better than many rural cottages centuries ago.
 Additionally, some of the caves had an internal water supply, a rarity in the Middle Ages.
 In fact, a few hardy souls did not want to leave their cave homes when the government mandated their removal in the 18th century.

-Today the grottos offer respite from summer sun and a glimpse into the enigmatic history of the Etruscans.
+Today the grottos offer respite from the bright sun and a glimpse into the enigmatic history of the Etruscans.